robobenklein/robobenklein.github.io/_posts/2016-09-26-utks-computing-cluster-newton.markdown

 I would say go and try it out for yourself, but only UTK students and staff or researchers can [sign up](https://newton.utk.edu/doc/Documentation/NewtonMembershipLevels).

 If you have an interesting program that you'd like to try out with a large computational requirement, [talk to me](mailto:robobenklein@gmail.com) and maybe I can put in the job for you.

+# July 2017 - March 2018 Update

+Newton is [officially no more](http://www.nics.utk.edu/computing-resources/acf/acf-timeline), and to my disappointment, opportunistic use has been downgraded.

+I first became aware of the move back in July, when I got the first emails describing the move from Newton to the [ACF](https://www.jics.utk.edu/acf).

+I emailed their RT ticket system when I noticed that opportunistic users hadn't been mentioned, and was disappointed with the response.

+> ...to gain access to the ACF you will need a staff or faculty sponsor.
+The ACF is funded by institutional and individual investors to perform research and therefore sponsorship is required.

+I completely understand their reasoning behind the move, I'm just sad that a resource originally freely available to UTK students is no longer available.

+Although I lost access to Newton and the ACF for a short while, my CS professors were kind enough to sign as a faculty sponsor, allowing me to once again make use of lower-priority queues.
+(Thank you S.M. & J.G.)

+In my original post, I wanted to inspire other UTK CS students to try it out as a platform for learning HPC operations, but now that the barrier to entry is higher than the average student would bother with, I'm left wondering how I can inspire the other CS students to try it out when they don't really have an objective or dedicated purpose to use the systems.
+(Which is what I loved about Newton, I could just plop any larger computational project onto it and freely experiment with programs I otherwise would not have tolerated in terms of runtime.)

+Hopefully I'll be able to find that people are still interested in large scale distributed computing, but until then, I'll have to get people interested on my own.
+Who knows, perhaps we will eventually see a Newton-like opportunistic queue again, but right now it's not looking too hopeful.